FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Circulated, copy of Statutory Notice dated 22nd April, 2022, concerning disposal of

 0.006 hectares (Driveway) at the Square, Ballingarry, Co.
+Limerick.
+---
-Limerick.--- Proposed by Councillor Sheahan (J);
+Proposed by Councillor Sheahan (J);

 Seconded by Councillor Collins (M);